jamki/javascript-currying/README.md

 You'll need to have Node installed to run these tests.
 Follow the intructions on Nodejs.org to install if you don't already have it installed.

-You will also need Grunt CLI installed too :
+You will also need Grunt CLI installed (globally) too :

 	npm install -g grunt-cli

+You will then need to intall the dependencies with :

+	npm install

 Once you're ready to get going you can start the server with :